domainmod/domainmod/README.md

 If you don't run a server that uses WHM, or you don't want to import your WHM data into DomainMOD, you can ignore this section.

-Importing your server(s) into the data warehouse will not modify any of your DomainMOD data.
+NOTE: Importing your server(s) into the data warehouse will not modify any of your DomainMOD data.
 The data warehouse is used for informational purposes only, and you will see its data referenced throughout DomainMOD where applicable.
 For example, if a domain you're editing has information stored in your data warehouse, the system will automatically match them up and display the additional information for you, giving you even more insight into your data.
 You can also view, export, and run reports on the information in your data warehouse.

 ### Supported Data
 The following WHM sections are currently supported, but my end goal is to have every piece of WHM information that can be retrieved via the API stored in the data warehouse.
 In the future I plan on adding support for as many types of web servers as possible.